jacekkazalski/thesis-webapp/README.md

-# Thesis Web Application
+# What's in the fridge - Thesis Web Application

 A web application that allows users to easily search for culinary recipes based on ingredient selection from a predefined database.

 ## Description

-This project is a bachelor's thesis application (Praca inżynierska) that provides an intuitive interface for discovering recipes.
-Users can select from available ingredients in the database, and the application will suggest matching recipes, making meal planning and cooking more accessible and organized.
+This project is a part of bachelor's thesis (Praca inżynierska) that provides an intuitive interface for discovering recipes.
+Users can select from available ingredients in the database, and the application will suggest matching recipes, making meal planning and cooking more accessible, organized and preventing food waste.

 ## Project Structure